-Nancy C. King is the Founder and Artistic Director of the King Centre for the Performing Arts and the New Jersey Foundation (NJF) for Dance and Theatre Arts.
-NFJ is a 501 (c) 3 non-profit organization established for the advancement of the performing arts and education.
+Nancy C. King is the Founder and current Artistic Director of the King Centre for the Performing Arts and the New Jersey Foundation (NJF) for Dance and Theatre Arts.
+NFJ is a 501 (c) 3 non-profit organization established to advance the performing arts and education.
 Educated at both Rider University and Hedgerow Dramatic School, she is the artistic director of the American Youth Dance Company and the American Jazz Dance Ensemble.

-After an extensive career in dance and theatre, Nancy, being national master teacher and choreographer, founded the King Centre for the Performing Arts in 1971.
-Her students have won major awards and have appeared on Broadway, Film, Television, National Tours, Industrials, Soap Operas, performed with the New York Radio City Rockettes, on Cruise Lines, and in Commercials.
+After an extensive career in dance and theatre, Nancy, a national master teacher and choreographer, founded the King Centre for the Performing Arts in 1970.
+Her students have won significant awards and have appeared on Broadway, Film, Television, National Tours, Industrials, and Soap Operas.
+They have also performed with the New York Radio City Rockettes, Cruise Lines and were featured in Commercials.

 Nancy has been the proud recipient of the Woman of the Year Award 2018 (National Association of Professional Women), the Director’s Achievement Award (Young Americans Dance Festival), the Excellence in Dance Award (Dance Teacher Magazine), the Arts and Humanities Award (the Chamber of Commerce and Richard J. Productions) for bringing the arts to her community.
 She has also represented New Jersey and the United States at invitational festivals and performance tours of Europe and the United States at The New Jersey Performing Arts Center and Dance Excellence in California.